davidosomething/dotfiles/vim/README.md

 layout (`plugin/`, `syntax/`, `indent/`, etc.).
 A base `(g)vimrc` file there is probably enough.

-All local settings are loaded LAST (after all of the system, user, plugin, and `*/after` runtimes).
+All local settings load LAST (after all the system, user, plugin, and `*/after` runtimes).

 ### Plugin settings